Lumi-supercomputer/lumi-userguide/docs/generic/overview.md

 LUMI-D is intended for interactive data analytics and visualization.
 It is also a good place run pre- and post-processing jobs that require a lot of memory.
-It consists of a 4 nodes with large memory capacity (8TB) and 8 nodes with NVIDIA RTX8000 GPUs.
+It consists of a 4 nodes with large memory capacity (8 TB) and 8 nodes with NVIDIA RTX8000 GPUs.
 Each LUMI-D compute nodes are equipped with two AMD EPYC 7742 CPUs with 64 cores each running at 2.25 GHz for a total of 128 cores per node.